05TharunKM/Samsung-PD-Training-/README.md

  <img width="1080" alt="rep_ctim_skew.png" src="https://github.com/05TharunKM/Samsung-PD-Training-/blob/d10e05e2c0b7d3830997410e5fd21a094fd7af09/docs/assets/Day22/rep_ctim_skew.png">
 </p>

+    * Skew is the differnce in arrival time of clock at launch flop and capture flop.
+    * In our design we can see there's no skew.
+    * Latency is found to be 3 as expected(latency was set based on sdc file generated  'set_clock_latency 1  [get_clocks clk]' and  'set_clock_latency -source 2 [get_clocks clk]' = 1+2=3)

 + Command : `report_clock_timing -type latency`

 <p align="center">
  <img width="1080" alt="rep_ctim_latency.png" src="https://github.com/05TharunKM/Samsung-PD-Training-/blob/d10e05e2c0b7d3830997410e5fd21a094fd7af09/docs/assets/Day22/rep_ctim_latency.png">
 </p>

+    * Clock latency is the time taken by a clock signal to  move from the clock source to the clock pin of a particular flip-flop.
+    * In sdc  command 'set_clock_latency 1  [get_clocks clk]'  is setting network latency to 1 and  command 'set_clock_latency -source 2 [get_clocks clk]' is setting source latencyto 2. same can be observed in above report.

 + Command : `report_global_timing`
      -  The  report_global_timing  command generates a top-level summary of the  timing for the design.
 The report shows the worst  negative  slack  per endpoint, the sum of all worst negative slacks per endpoint, and a number of violating endpoints.
 By default, each violating endpoint is onlycounted  one  time  and only one worst slack at each violating endpointcontributes to TNS and WNS.
 With the -groups option, each endpoint con-tributes  to  the worst negative slack and total negative slack of each group in which it has a violating slack.
-     -  In below we can observe 132 set-up violations and 326 hold violations in reg to reg path.

 <p align="center">
  <img width="1080" alt="rep_glob_timing.png" src="https://github.com/05TharunKM/Samsung-PD-Training-/blob/d10e05e2c0b7d3830997410e5fd21a094fd7af09/docs/assets/Day22/rep_glob_timing.png">
 </p>

+     -  From above report, we can observe 132 set-up violations and 326 hold violations in reg to reg path.
+     -  Worst negative slack(WNS) for set-up is '-2.29' and hold is '-0.19'.
+     -  Total negative slack(TNS) for set-up is '165.99' and hold is '14.19'.

 + Command : `report_clock_tree_option`